rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 File Names
 ----------

-Every directory gets a 128-bit directory IV that is stored in each directory as `gocryptfs.diriv`.
+Every directory gets a 128-bit directory *Initialisation Vector* (IV) that is stored in each directory as `gocryptfs.diriv`.

 File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption,